Green Dog Program Frequently Asked Questions

 Q. Why do I have to pick up after my dog?

-A. Picking up after your dog, whether on or off-leash is required by Brookline town bylaw, and is punishable by fines and/or removal from the park and the off-leash program.
+A. Per the Town of Brookline bylaws: It shall be the duty of each person who owns, possesses or controls a dog to pick up and dispose of any feces left by such dog on any sidewalk, tree lawn, gutter, street, park or other public area, or any private property that is not owned or occupied by such person.
+Picking up after your dog, whether on or off-leash is required by Brookline town bylaw, and is punishable by fines and/or removal from the park and the off-leash program.
 Everyone should bring something with them, such as a bag, for cleaning up, and should pay particular attention when dogs are off-leash.
 Cleaning up feces is not only the law, it is also the polite, responsible thing to do.

 Since all our parks are shared by many users, it is particularly important to remove feces so other users, such as children playing sports or people picnicking, don’t come into contact with these messy, potentially unhealthy remains.